keeneyetact/retroBoard/docs/docs/self-hosting/optionals.md

       BASE_URL: http://localhost:80 # This must be the URL of the frontend app once deployed.
 Only useful if you need OAuth, SendGrid or Stripe
       SECURE_COOKIES: 'false' # You can set this to true if you are using HTTPS.
 This is more secure.
       DISABLE_ANONYMOUS_LOGIN: 'false' # Set to true to disable anonymous accounts
+      DISABLE_PASSWORD_LOGIN: 'false' # Set to true to disable password accounts (email accounts).
+      DISABLE_PASSWORD_REGISTRATION: 'false' # Set to true to disable password accounts registration (but not login!)

       # -- OAuth: Set these to enable OAuth authentication for one or more provider.
 This is optional. --
       TWITTER_KEY: